“A room without books is like a body without a soul.”

 It involves four simple steps:

-- Read or otherwise consume a book each month.
+- Read or otherwise consume a book, short story or journal article each month.
 You might borrow a book from the library, or buy one.
-It might be gifted to you, or it might have been waiting for you in some pile beside the bed since who knows when… Or it could be an e-book, or an audio book.
-It can be any kind of book at all.
+It might be gifted to you, or it might have been waiting for you in some pile beside the bed since who knows when.
+It could be an e-book or an audio-book.
+It can be any kind of book, story or article at all.
 A novel, a romance, crime, children’s or young adult’s, a non-fiction book like a memoir or a cookbook or a travel book.
 It could be a graphic novel.
-Or even a textbook.
+A comment piece, investigative journalism, or even a textbook.

-- Post the name of the book you are currently reading here on the blog or over on our Cauldrons and Cupcakes Facebook or Instagram page.
-Feel free to suggest another book that you have already read and enjoyed.
-That way you’ll be adding to a list of books that we can all dip into and choose from.
+- Post the name of the book, story or article you are currently reading or listening to here or have finished during the month on the blog or over on our Cauldrons and Cupcakes Facebook or Instagram page.
+Feel free to suggest any books, stories, articles or audiobooks that you have already read and enjoyed.
+That way you’ll be adding to a list of resources that we can all dip into and choose from.
 I love finding new reading recommendations!

-- Download the Reading Challenge Bingo Sheet.
-Each month write the name of the book you have read in the corresponding square.
-If you read two books in one month it’s fine to allocate one to another month.
-Or add the extra book to your existing month.
-Then add a small amount of money to a jar for each book you read.
-It could be as little as ten cents per book.
-Here’s the Bingo Sheet for you to download – just click on this link: Book Reading Challenge Bingo Sheet Then start filling it in when you’ve read your first book.
+- Download the Book Tracker.
+Each month write the name of any book/story/article you have read in the corresponding month.
+It’s fine to add more than one.
+Then add a small amount of money to a jar for each book you read or go directly to Pencils of Promise and make a donation there.
+It doesn’t have to be much.
+Whatever you can afford will be great.
+Here’s the Book Tracker for you to download – just click on this link: BOOK-TRACKER-3.
+There’s a space for you to write down your reading wish list.
+Then start filling in the Monthly Tracker when you’ve read your first book.

-But if you haven’t joined us yet, it’s not too late.
-And I’d love you to get your friends involved too, so please feel free to share this post far and wide.
+I’d love you to get your friends involved, so please feel free to share this post far and wide.

 All year we will practice kindness to ourselves by reading.

-Go ahead and write your name below, or pop over to Facebook and join me there.
+Go ahead and tell us in the comments below, or pop over to Facebook and join me there.